 I know this would work, because using private funding to get around state regulations is what Republicans do all the time.
-If Republicans can privatize everything from prisons to war to get around regulations and reporting requirements, Democrats shouldn’t be afraid of a little public-private partnership to protect women’s rights.
+If Republicans can privatize everything from prisons to war to get around regulations and reporting requirements, Democrats shouldn’t be afraid of a little public-private partnership to protect reproductive rights.

 The right to an abortion is constitutionally protected, and the executive branch has a duty to enforce and defend the constitution.
 Federal abortion services might be untried, and provocative, but since Texas has gotten cute with its attempt to evade constitutional review, the Biden administration must be willing to try new things to defend women’s rights.

 Or… Biden and the Democrats could expand the Supreme Court and the US Court of Appeals for the Fifth Circuit and stop the forced-birth madness Republicans now think they can get away with.
 That’s also an option.
-If Democrats don’t like the “radical” solution of federal abortion trucks, then they could stop the courts from letting women and girls become the target of vigilantes looking for a cash grab.
+If Democrats don’t like the “radical” solution of federal abortion trucks, then they could stop the courts from letting women and pregnant people become the target of vigilantes looking for a cash grab.